 2022 Housing Market Outlook

 The housing market has been a constant thread in news headlines in the past year.
 If you are a potential homebuyer, it is understandable that you may be sitting on the sidelines wondering what is in store for 2022.
 Predicting the housing market is a bit like looking into a magic 8-ball.
 However, deciding to buy a home doesn’t have to take a gaze into the crystal ball.
-When it comes to buying a new home, being aware of market dynamics is helpful.
+When buying a new home, being aware of market dynamics is helpful.
 However, a homebuyer will have the most success armed with information and a plan.
 With that said, here is what we are seeing:

 FUTURE MARKET PERFORMANCE